A Guide to Psychology and its Practice

 You have a legal right to see what is in your clinical record, though, because, as I just said, you “own” your record.
 So, you could send a letter to your psychotherapist requesting that he send you copies of those papers.

-By the way, if the material amounts to more than just a couple of pages, you should expect to pay for the cost of the copying and the postage—and the psychotherapist’s time.
+Furthermore, if the material amounts to more than just a couple of pages, you should expect to pay for the cost of the copying, the cost of the postage, and the cost of the psychotherapist’s time to do all the work necessary.
+So mention your understanding of this point if you make your request for the material.

 Back to the list of questions